DenisVS/fluxbbmods-ds_easy-bbcode/readme.txt

 #   Open viewtopic.php, post.php, edit.php.
 Then open the source code viewer by
 #   pressing Ctrl+U.
 #   Press Ctrl+F and type "jquery" into the search form.
-#   If You find out jquery.min.js, jquery-xxxxxxx.min.js etc, You must use it (just go to step 1)
+#   If You find an entry jquery.min.js, jquery-xxxxxxx.min.js etc, You must use it (just go to step 1)
 #   But if jquery is not present (this will be if no any mod is installed), open
 #   the files/ds_bbcode.php file and remove two forward slashes in line 7
 #   In original, line 7: